vscode-neovim/vscode-neovim/README.md

 Returns:

--   Return the result of executing the provided code.
-The result is converted to a string if the value is not representable in lua (i.e. an object or function).
+-   The result of executing the provided code.

 Examples: